 FEMA has conducted three Pan-European surveys among motorcycle riders, the results of which have been published in a report entitled RIDERSCAN, European Scanning Tour for Motorcycle Safety (FEMA, 2015).
 The Motorcycling Survey was conducted among more than 17,000 riders from 18 countries.
 The ITS User Survey collected data from more than 4,500 riders in 18 countries.
 And the more limited Training, Testing and Licensing User Survey measured the opinion of more than 400 riders from 17 countries.
 This reports summarizes the most important motorcycle safety issues in the various European countries.

-About simultaneously with the FEMA surveys, the Dutch FEMA member MAG Netherlands conducted its own very detailed survey among almost 4,000 Dutch riders with special focus on causes and impact of motorcycle accidents.
+About simultaneously with the FEMA surveys, MAG conducted its own survey among almost 4,000 Dutch riders with special focus on causes and impact of motorcycle accidents.
 About 50% of these riders reported having been victim of a motorcycle accident at least once during the riding lifetime.
 Based on detailed descriptions of these almost 2,000 accident reports, the survey identified about 100 separate motorcycle accident causes.
 Of these, 13 causes are responsible for more than half of all accidents.
 The Dutch data may not necessarily be fully representative for other European countries.
 Nevertheless, disregarding the order in the top 13, it is likely that most of the causes in the Dutch top 13 are also the most important causes in other European countries.
 Therefore, this report summarizes these top 13 as indication of the top risks European riders need to be especially aware of anywhere in Europe.

 Motorcycle continent Europe